d-eisen/portfolio/content/spark.md

 Drafts were circulated for feedback and markup by all stakeholder groups.

 # Iterate
 A final prototype was developed for testing.
-I facilited a , a sample facilitator and participants were convened for a user testing session.

-Users suggested tweaks to the content.
-Changes were made.
+I convened a user testing session in one of the target facilities.
+A full test of the materials was completed using a sample facilitator and group of participants.
+The design consultants and I captured user feedback on the materials.

+Based on the user sessions, adjustments were made to the curriculum based on user feedback.
+Specific changes were:
+<ul>Facilitators would like to have sample images available for assisting the articipants in their group project</ul>
+<ul>Participants indicated that they would like more time to talk with one another during the session.</ul>

 # Next Steps
-Diversity and inclusion incorporated into new staff training.

-# Insights
-Tying the module to the service values allowed the product to have greater longevity.
+The executive leadership were pleased with the final product and assumed responsibility for its implemenation in the field.

+# Suggestions for further development
+Diversity and inclusion principles should be integrated with services values and incorporated into new staff training.
+This project revealed important gaps in the sample facility's processes related to multiple language access.
+Steps have been taken to address these issues by the leadership but may warrant further review.